AlaskaAirlines/auro-background/README.md

 # Background

-`<auro-background>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for use as a way to show an image or background color around a block of code or in a slot when used in conjuction with other web components like `auro-banner`.
-It is esentially an alertnative to using custom css background css where your css styles are automicatlly scoped and media queries built in using a mobile first philosophy.
+`<auro-background>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for use as a way to show an image or background color around a block of code or in a slot when used in conjunction with other web components like `auro-banner`.
+It is essentially an alternative to using custom css background css where your css styles are atomically scoped and media queries built in using a mobile first philosophy.

 ## UI development browser support